Blower Motor Installation Cost Range

-The average blower motor replacement cost is $290 when the part is under warranty and you pay just the labor cost.
-When the motor is not under warranty, the price range is $155 to $1,280.
-This range includes DIY and professional installation and many other cost factors.
+The average cost to replace a broken furnace blower motor is around $290 when the part is under warranty and you pay just the labor cost.
+When the blower motor is not under warranty, the average cost is around $890 which includes parts and labor for a standard furnace blower motor.

 Overview of a Furnace Blower Motor

 The blower motor powers the blower wheel that circulates air across the heat exchanger or evaporator coil, through your ducts and to the return air vents in the rooms of your home.
 Motors usually begin making noise before failing, but occasionally seize up or burn out quickly.